-The iPhone 7 and iPhone 7 Plus are an iterative upgrade of the 6s generation of iPhones, but the loss of the headphone jack is a slight concern for some.
-Luckily, wireless headphones have been steadily improving over the years, so the iPhone 7 makes the perfect excuse to ditch those 3.5mm cables and switch to Bluetooth if you don't fancy picking up a dedicated pair of Lightning headphones.
+Since the iPhone 7 and iPhone 7 Plus iPhones have been without a headphone jack, which is is a concern for some users.
+Luckily, wireless headphones have been steadily improving over the years, so the latest iPhones makes the perfect excuse to ditch those 3.5mm cables and switch to Bluetooth if you don't fancy picking up a dedicated pair of Lightning headphones.

 Just like their wired variants, wireless headphones come in all shapes and sizes, from chunky on- and over-ear pairs to dinky little in-ears like Apple's own AirPods.

 We've rounded up a few of each, and at a few different price points, so hopefully you'll find your perfect pair.